 Since stoneware is a high-fire clay and requires significant heat to fully set (between 2150 and 2330 degrees Fahrenheit), glazes used to add color, texture, depth, and shine should be able to withstand these temperatures as well.

 To create the look of layered fabrics and delicate lace, applying a base layer of underglaze retains the detail of intricate patterns and hand-carved details, allowing them to show through the top layer of glaze without loss of quality.

 Clay slip is a liquified clay slurry, nearly the texture of a thick paste, that can be piped onto a piece to create fine details and add intricate decoration before firing.

 Featured in both designer wedding gowns and StoneWear Ceramics’ replicas, Swarovski crystals represent the diamond standard of quality and luxury in the world of fashion jewelry.
-Through their patented manufacturing process, Swarovski crystals are designed for maximum light refraction, achieving a stunning sparkle and clarity — higher than that of glass and natural crystals, and closer to that of top-quality diamonds.
+Through their patented manufacturing process, Swarovski designs their crystals for maximum light refraction, achieving a stunning sparkle and clarity — higher than that of glass or natural crystals, and closer to that of top-quality diamonds.

 Finally, it’s time for you to receive your custom StoneWear design!

-Before shipping, every gown is photographed, mounted to a handcrafted wooden base, and covered with a protective, handmade satin and velvet cover.
+Before shipping, I photograph every gown, mount the finished piece to a handcrafted wooden base, and cover each dress with a protective, handmade satin and velvet garment bag.

-Ready to order set your dress in stone and order your custom StoneWear Ceramics wedding gown replica?
+Ready to set your dress in stone and order your custom, StoneWear Ceramics wedding dress replica?
 Just fill out our request form to contact us, receive an estimate, and start your design!